kenplusplus/tdx-tools/README.md

 - Build individual component's package or install pre-build binaries on IaaS host or create PaaS guest image for quick evaluation
-- Generate the patchsets for deep dive in source code level
+- Generate the patch set for deep dive in source code level
-- Test, hack and debug the TDX technology based on [pycloudstack](utils/pycloudstack/README.md) framework
+- Test, hack and debug the TDX technology based on [PyCloudStack](utils/pycloudstack/README.md) framework
 - Dump guest VM measurement and generate TD quote report for TDX E2E attestation
 - Measured boot and Secure boot for TDX guest VM